m-a-k-o/nova-custom-table-card/README.md

 ![Nova Custom Table Card](https://raw.githubusercontent.com/m-a-k-o/nova-custom-table-card/master/screenshot.png)

- ## This docs are only for v.
-2.*
+ ## This docs are only for v. > 2.*
- In version 2 added: refresh (reaload), possiblity to add id and classes to cells
+ In version 2 added: refresh (reload), possiblity to add id and classes to cells In version 3: **REMOVED refresh**, fixed problem with multiple dashboards

  ## Installation